 We capture customer interactions, support ticketing, NPS, and financial information from leading solution providers, and our clients leverage this data to gain a 360° view of their customers.
 It's a pre-requisite for success with Natero and a key part of our onboarding process.

-- We break each onboarding milestone into actionable tasks (e.g. obtain credentials, complete system mapping, etc.).
+- We break each onboarding milestone into actionable tasks (e.g. obtain credentials, complete field mappings, etc.).

-- We can have concurrent milestones (e.g. data integration and training), and they can be triggered after other milestones.
+- We have concurrent milestones (e.g. data integration and training), and they can be triggered after other milestones.

 - We define specific timeframes to complete each milestone, and Natero shows us if anyone falls behind.
 This keeps our process on-track and ensures that our new clients achieve their onboarding goals in a timely fashion.